IBM/ibm-spectrum-scale-install-infra/roles/callhome/README.md

 Prerequisite
 ----------------------------
-- Red Hat Enterprise Linux 7.x, Red Hat Enterprise Linux 8.x, Ubuntu 16.04 LTS, Ubuntu 18.04 LTS, SLES 12, and SLES 15 nodes are supported.
+- Red Hat Enterprise Linux 7.x, Red Hat Enterprise Linux 8.x nodes are supported.
-- Intel x86_64, PowerPC® LE/BE and IBM Z® are supported.
+- Intel x86_64, Power LE/BE are supported.
 - GPFS CCR (Clustered Configuration Repository) must be enabled.
 - The call home node must be able to access the following IP addresses and ports.
 In the configurations with a proxy, these IP addresses and ports should be accessible over the proxy connection.
   - Host name: esupport.ibm.com